radmar2002/getcleandata/README.md

 This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
 Any commercial use is prohibited.

-For more information about tidy.txt dataset contact: <radu_marius_florin@yahoo.com>.
+For more information about **tidy.txt* dataset contact: `radu_marius_florin@yahoo.com`.

+Last date of download of raw data directory is Fri May 16 18:05:49 2014